plan-net/core4/docs/source/config.rst

 Finally environment variables have the top most priority to set configuration values.

+.. note:: Expected file extension for all YAML files is lower case ``.yaml``.

 This boils down to the configuration flow outlined in the following diagram:

 .. figure:: _static/config.png
    :scale: 100 %
    :alt: configuration flow

 .. warning:: Administrators and operators often take the application's
              configuration file and copy&paste the whole content into the